 The TE Tunnel model is generic and augmented by technology-specific models such as the WSON Tunnel Model and the Flexi-grid Media Channel Model.

-The WSON Tunnel Model or, alternatively, the Flexi-grid Media Channel Model are used to setup connectivity within the DWDM network depending on whether the DWDM optical network is based on fixed grid or flexible-grid.
+The WSON Tunnel Model, or the Flexi-grid Media Channel Model, may be used to setup connectivity within the DWDM network depending on whether the DWDM optical network is based on fixed grid or flexible-grid.

 The Ethernet Client Signal Model is used to configure the steering of the Ethernet client traffic between Ethernet access links and TE Tunnels, which in this case could be either WSON Tunnels or Flexi-Grid Media Channels.
 This model is generic and applies to any technology-specific TE Tunnel: technology-specific attributes are provided by the technology-specific models which augment the generic TE-Tunnel Model.